stevomatthews/Spoon-Knife/test-toc.md

 There is, however, a very rare (but still possible) **parallel** flow that only occurs if the messages with `URQ_WAVEAHAND` are sent and received by both peers at precisely the same time.
-This *might* happen in either of two situations:
+This *might* happen in one of these situations:

-- if both parties start sending `URQ_WAVEAHAND` messages perfectly simultaneously, or
+- if both Alice and Bob start sending `URQ_WAVEAHAND` messages perfectly simultaneously,
+or
-- if party B starts later but sends its `URQ_WAVEAHAND` message during the gap between the moment when party A had earlier sent its message, and the moment when that message is received (that is, if each party receives the message from its peer immediately after having sent its own).
+- if Bob starts later but sends his `URQ_WAVEAHAND` message during the gap between the moment when Alice had earlier sent her message, and the moment when that message is received (that is, if each party receives the message from its peer immediately after having sent its own),
+or
+- if, at the beginning of `srt_connect`, Alice receives the first message from Bob exactly during the very short gap between the time Alice is adding a socket to the connector list and when she sends her first `URQ_WAVEAHAND` message

-The resulting flow is very much like Bob's behaviour described above, but for both parties.
+The resulting flow is very much like Bob's behaviour in the serial handshake flow, but for both parties.
 Alice and Bob will go through the same state transitions:

-    Attention -> Initiated -> Connected
+    Waving -> Attention -> Initiated -> Connected

-In the Attention state they know each other's cookies, so they can assign roles.
-It is important to understand that, in contrast to serial flows, which are mostly based on request-response cycles, here everything happens completely asynchronously: the state switches upon reception of a particular handshake message with appropriate contents (the Initiator must attach the `HSREQ` extension, and Responder must attach `HSRSP` extension).
+In the *Attention* state they know each other's cookies, so they can assign roles.
+It is important to understand that, in contrast to serial flows, which are mostly based on request-response cycles, here everything happens completely asynchronously: the state switches upon reception of a particular handshake message with appropriate contents (the Initiator must attach the `HSREQ` extension, and Responder must attach the `HSRSP` extension).

-Here's how the parallel handshake flow works, based on role:
+Here's how the parallel handshake flow works, based on roles:

 **Initiator:**